-Given that there’s a high chance of failure as I mentioned in my previous post, what strategies can one use in order to improve chances of success?
+One of the questions that was asked was: Given the high chance of failure in outsourcing deals, what strategy can a client use in order to improve chances of success?

-Your responsibilities as a client may vary depending on the project and agreement with the Developer.
-But for the most part, you are expected:
+The responsibilities of a client may vary depending on the project and agreement with the Developer.
+But for the most part, the client is expected:

-It’s very important that you understand your role clearly, and that you are able to allocate time for your project.
-Otherwise, if you delay in getting to the developers what they need, then your project will most likely be delayed too.
+If you are a client, you need to allocate time for your project.
+If you delay in getting to the developers what they need, such as information, assets or documents, your project will most likely be delayed too.
 If you can’t find the time for your project, I suggest you assign someone to represent your business on your behalf.

 What about the developers?
 What are their responsibilities?

-If your Developers are unable to fulfil the above, you'll have to inform them quickly or find a way to resolve.
-If it gets too bad, you may have to consider stopping the project or moving to another developer who will be better able to deliver your project well.
+If your developers are unable to fulfil the above, you'll have to inform them quickly or find a way to resolve.
+If it gets too bad, you may have to consider stopping the project or moving to another developer who will be better able to deliver your project.

 I'm passionate about business, art, and technology.
 For more about me, click here.